LifnaJos/Cryptocurrency-Blockchain-Development/CBD-Assignments-2025-26.md

 # Assignment - 2
 #### Date of Preparation : 15th April 2026
 #### Date of Submission : 21st April 2026
+**Note : ** Among the 25 write any 10 programs on paper and submit .
 1. Write a Solidity program to store a number in a contract and retrieve it using getter and setter functions.
 2. Write a Solidity function to calculate and return the sum of two integers.
 3. Write a Solidity contract that uses a constructor to initialize a state variable.